PrisonTeam/Prison/knownissues_v3.2.x.md

 * **New Feature: List all registered plugins**
 To better support server owners when they have issues with Prison, it would be very helpful if /prison version would list all registered plugins in a concise listing.
-This could simplify
+In progress.
+Included now in bleeding.

 * **Redesign the save files to eliminate the magic numbers** Most of the save files within prison, for players, ranks, and ladders, are